-Can't turn down loads of cash.
+As I'm 100% motivated by cash, I couldn't turn down this money printing opportunity.
 And so I got hired on January 15th – almost 6 months later.

 The lesson that I learned from Kan's method of hiring is to keep interest in the person you want to hire and occasionally talk with him/her, ask what he's up to, and tell some interesting things that you are expert in.
 If I ever gonna create my own startup, I'll use Kan's method of hiring.

 Before getting hired I had a job interview at Plurk.
 It was done in a group chat with Kan and the previous Plurk's sysadmin Dima.
 The interview was more sysadmin oriented and it took 2.5 hours total.
 I got asked all the typical questions that I knew answers to off the top of my head.